-Discover an A-Z of the amazing talent that normally takes part in the Christmas gift fairs at Bristol Beacon.
+Discover an A-Z of the amazing talent that normally takes part in the Made in Bristol gift fair at Bristol Beacon.
 From contemporary jewellery makers to British knitwear designers, organic clothing and botanical crafts, you can find information on the makers here and click through to their individual sites to snap up their beautiful creations.

 Helen Ward is a Bristol-based artist and designer who specialises in paper artwork.
 She accepts commission requests and I’m consistently awed by her intricate paper cuts of butterflies and people’s houses.

 Mine and Emma’s daughters used to do ballet together!
 Since then she’s left her job as a primary teacher and followed her passion for macramé.
 Get in touch with her to order your own plant hanger kit, ready made plant hangers and wall hanging commissions.